 Defending Against Claims of Undue Influence or Gifts on Conversion of Funds Made While Alive

 Someone has accused you of taking money from an elderly or incapacitated person.

 What do you do?
 First read this background information:

 Lifetime Gifts (a legal term for gifts made while a person is alive) are viewed “suspiciously “.
 As one Judge stated, “a person is not likely to give away inter vivos what he can still enjoy.”

 A showing of a confidential relationship and/or proof that the beneficiary dominated the testator will satisfy the initial burden.
-If that burden is met then; the burden of proving a legitimate gift/transfer is on the party who asserts that defense.
-An accused defendant must produce “clear and convincing” evidence was there no undue influence, and also that the transfer was well understood by both parties.
+If that burden is met, then the burden of proving a legitimate gift/transfer is on the party who asserts that defense.
+An accused defendant must produce “clear and convincing” evidence was there no undue influence, and that the transfer was well understood by both parties.